-All of the travel companions stated that it is important to experience "variation or contrast" during the holiday.
-The examples were related only to the natural environment, which included their experience of variation in landscapes (e.g., mountains, fjords, waterfalls and rivers), their exposure to many different hues in nature, their witnessing of contrasts of sunshine and rain, and their encounters of nature as both harsh and beautiful.
-Several of the informants expressed the importance of experiencing nature in great contrast with how they experience nature at home.
-As one travel companion from the Netherlands said:
+All of the visitor parties stated that it is important to experience "variation or contrast" during the holiday.
+The examples related only to the natural environment, which included their experience of variation in landscapes (e.g., mountains, fjords, waterfalls and rivers), their exposure to many different colors and hues in nature, their witnessing of contrasts of sunshine and rain, and their encounters of nature as both harsh and beautiful.
+Several of the informants expressed the importance of experiencing nature in way that contrasts greatly with how they experienced nature at home.
+One member of a visitor party from the Netherlands said: